-Population: ONE is one of the best VR games for the Oculus Quest 2 and PC VR headsets.
+Population: ONE is one of the best VR games for the Meta Quest 2 and PC VR headsets.
 It launched alongside the Quest 2 in October 2020.
 Population: ONE is a battle royale multiplayer game, similar to Fortnite or PUBG.

 In the game, you drop into a large map.
 Your job is to eliminate other players while running around hunting for guns, ammo, and gear to help you out.
 A death wall encloses the game every few minutes until there is only one winner.

 In the default game mode, six teams of three play on the same map at one time.
 You can strategize and work with your team to stay alive and eliminate others.
 If you die, your team can also revive you for a second chance at life.

 This description only scratches the surface of the game.
 There are plenty of Population: ONE tips to pick up on and the game has a ton of nuances.